mcooper7649/Authentication-v2/readme.md

 1. This is level 1, lowest level of security
 2. Creating an account for our user and storing the pw in our DB
+3. This stores the User Profile information in plaintext on the DB

 - We need to add a DB first.